Notes on the Geography of Northern India: Sikandra, Taj, and Fatehpur Sikri

 The design is square, with the corners chamfered or cut away.

 The view over the Jumna (or Yamuna) River.
-Delhi is a hundred miles upstream; the confluence with the Ganges is at Allahabad, twice that much and more downstream.
+Delhi is a hundred miles upstream; the confluence with the Ganges is at Allahabad, at least twice that distance downstream.

 The cenotaph is screened by marble trellis-work (jalis).
 The hanging lamp was ordered from Cairo by Curzon, who as viceroy took a serious interest in Indian antiquities.
 Heaven knows who ordered up the wretched light bulb.